stillinqueue/retail-lakehouse-databricks-pyspark/README.md

 This project demonstrates an end-to-end lakehouse pipeline built on Databricks using a real public eCommerce dataset.

-The pipeline loads online retail transaction data into a raw Delta table, cleans and transforms it with PySpark, creates curated and summary Delta tables, performs incremental upserts with `MERGE`, and documents recovery using Delta Lake time travel.
+The pipeline loads online retail transaction data into Delta tables, cleans and transforms it with PySpark, creates curated and summary analytics tables, performs incremental upserts with `MERGE`, and documents recovery using Delta Lake time travel.

-The project is being extended in phases.
-Phase 1 focuses on sales transaction analytics.
-Phase 2 extends the project into an inventory management pipeline using multiple data sources and medallion architecture.
+The project is extended in phases:

+- **Phase 1** focuses on sales transaction analytics.
+- **Phase 2** extends the project into an inventory management pipeline using multiple data sources and medallion architecture.

 ---